madhushreesa2005-pixel/House-Price-Detecting/README.md

 # House-Price-Detecting
 So the project is about Finding the best Price of House while purchasing based on some characteristics or Features like how many rooms, washrooms etc we need and area.
+The House Price Detection project is a machine learning application developed in Python to predict residential property prices.
+It uses datasets containing features such as square footage, number of bedrooms, location, and year built.
+The model was trained using regression algorithms like Linear Regression and Random Forest with Scikit-learn.
+Data preprocessing, EDA, and visualization were done using Pandas and Matplotlib to improve accuracy.
+The system helps estimate market value of houses based on input features.